vmware-archive/lobot/README.md

 ## Install

+Choose one:

-Add lobot to your Gemfile, in the development group:
+* Add lobot to your Gemfile, in the development group:

         gem "lobot", :group => :development

+* Or, simply, `gem install lobot` to bypass your Gemfile altogether (if there are any dependency conflicts with your project).

 ## Setup